 "підстрижений" аґрус

 Next, the prepared berries were transferred to the pot in which the jam would be cooked.
-The pot must have a double bottom to prevent anything from burning.
+The pot must have a double bottom to prevent burning.
 We have a simple one, possibly Chinese, but it has been handling all sorts of preserves for the second year now.

 каструля з подвійним дном